Katy Barnett joined the Melbourne Law School in 2006 as a sessional lecturer, and was appointed on a permanent basis in 2010.

 Katy has published widely on Remedies Law and other related aspects of private law, including on disgorgement of profit, the calculation of damages at common law and in statute, the law on penalties, and proprietary remedies for breach of fiduciary duty.
 Her PhD was published in 2012 by Hart Publishing as a monograph entitled 'Accounting for Profit for Breach of Contract: Theory and Practice' and it has been cited in argument before the High Court of Australia and the Supreme Court of the United States.
 She has also written Remedies in Australian Private Law (CUP, 2014) with Dr Sirko Harder, with a second edition to be published in mid 2018.
 In 2013, she was been a visiting scholar at Brasenose College, Oxford as part of the Melbourne-Oxford Faculty Exchange.
 She is a foundation editor of the Melbourne Law School blog, Opinions on High, with Professor Jeremy Gans.

-In 2016 Katy received the Barbara Falk Award for excellence in teaching.
+In 2016, Katy received the Barbara Falk Award for excellence in teaching.
 She has taught Property, Equity and Trusts, Trusts, Torts, Contract and Remedies in the LLB and JD degrees.
-She has also taught in the Masters program.
-She has coordinated the JD Remedies course in 2012, 2013 and 2015, and has developed a Private Law Theory research project subject.
-Katy's research interests reflect her broad teaching experience and her interest in private law.
+She has also taught Remedies in Commerical Law with Emeritus Professor Michael Bryan in the Masters program, and given guest lectures in Construction Law Masters subjects.
+She coordinated the JD Remedies course in 2012, 2013 and 2015, and developed a Private Law Theory research project subject.
+She has also supervised postgraduate theses on remedies and private law and theory.